Skip to content

 There can be a cost, but not always.
 Employer consent is needed as they need to ensure normal business can operate with you working in a reduced capacity.

 This judgement relates to two employment tribunal cases where it was found that the protections for older members when new public sector pension schemes were introduced in 2015, were unlawful on the grounds of age discrimination.
 This also affects the LGPS (NI) where the protection was by an ‘underpin’.
-The Government is currently working on a solution and, if you are affected, you do not need to do anything as your benefits will be corrected to remove the inequality in due course.
+From 1 October 2023, eligible younger members are also protected by the underpin.
+This does not apply to all members.
+The new underpin rules are also more detailed and it may mean that, in a few cases, a pension already in payment under the old rules may increase under the new rules.

 For more information, please visit our website: www.nilgosc.org.uk/pensioners/help-and-support/mccloud-court-case.